geerlingguy/ansible-role-sonar/README.md

 The URL from which SonarQube will be downloaded, and the resulting directory name (should match the download archive, without the archive extension).

+    sonar_web_host: ""
+    sonar_web_port: ""
+    sonar_web_context: ""

+The hostname/IP address, port, and context through which SonarQube will be accessed.
+If none are provided, defaults are used.

     sonar_mysql_host: localhost
     sonar_mysql_port: 3306
     sonar_mysql_database: sonar